Search features

 ECON 480 - INTERNSHIP IN ECONOMICS (2003-2004 Acad.
 Year Spring Term)

 ECON 480.
 INTERNSHIP IN ECONOMICS.
 Practical experience in applied economics.
 Prerequisite: Permission of the department chair.
-Semester course, one, two, or three hours.
+One, two, or three hours.

 a section of the INTERNSHIP IN ECONOMICS course in Economics - ECON